Resilient-Labs/wu-tang-generator-bootcamp/README.md

 ## Lessons Learned:

-the select tag allows you to do a drop down list of option items.
+The select tag allows you to do a drop down list of option items.